-- The noise cancelling feature, while adequate, just isn’t quite up to par and lacks the quality of a Bose headphone.
+- The noise-canceling feature, while adequate, just isn’t quite up to par and lacks the quality of a Bose headphone.
 Also, you will probably want to stick to using passive mode with these headphones unless you really need ANC.
-It sounds much more natural, while the Noise cancelling feature seems to amplify the sound to an uncomfortable degree.
+It sounds much more natural, while the Noise-canceling feature seems to amplify the sound to an uncomfortable degree.
 Some say that the NC feature is quite useless at times if you’re simply walking down the street because of the way that they react to different sounds.
 While some claim that the NC blocks around 70% of noise, others say it’s realistically around 30-40%.
 The consensus seems to be that while they do cancel out some sound, it could’ve been better.

 - The bass isn’t quite up to snuff regarding texture and detail.
 It has a tendency to become simply a vibration rather than an instrument with meaning.